Moving to Mexico and Feeling Great!

 If you live in the Lake Chapala area, you don’t have to go to Guadalajara for most care.
 There are many well-trained and experienced doctors—including a wide variety of specialists—practicing right in the neighborhood.

 You’ll also find good quality medical facilities in the Lake Chapala area serving Chapala to Riberas del Pilar, San Antonio Tlayacapán and Ajijic.
-Area medical facilities include clinics offering 24/7 emergency services, ambulance, full laboratory services, HMOs, and a new full-service hospital, part of the Seguro Popular system, in Jocotepec, right on the lake.
-If you have an opportunity to visit the area, we recommend that you also visit any of the listed below.
-See also Access Lake Chapala review of local clinics:
+Area medical facilities include clinics offering 24/7 emergency services, ambulance, full laboratory services, HMOs, and a newer full-service public hospital in Jocotepec.
+If you have an opportunity to visit the area, we recommend that you also visit any of the clinics listed below:

-There are a number of excellent primary care physicians in the Lakeside area and you will want to look for the physician that can best meet your particular needs.
+There are a number of excellent primary care physicians in the Lakeside area and you will want to look for the physician that best meets your particular needs.
 Your primary physician will recommend you to the appropriate specialist/hospital when necessary.

 Medical Costs for Private Physicians

 Affordable medical costs are typical of Mexico, but not entirely universal.
 Some upscale areas, for example Los Cabos in Baja Sur, have higher prices.
-But in the Lake Chapala area, you will probably pay not much more that $500 pesos MX (about $25-30 USD) for a visit to a general practitioner, and typically less than twice that for a specialist.
-The truth is that most who enter the medical profession in Mexico don’t do it because they are seduced by a six-figure salary.
-But then, they don’t leave medical school with a huge debt either.
+But in the Lake Chapala area, you will probably spend between $500- $800 pesos MX (about $25-40 USD) for a visit to a general practitioner or $1,200- $1,600 pesos MX ($65-$80) for a new patient appointment, $500 pesos MX (about $25-40 USD) for a visit to a general practitioner, and typically less than twice that for a specialist.

 Most doctors with private practices in Mexico don’t hire as many people because they aren’t doing all the lab tests in the office (typically they are done at a nearby lab), nor dealing with pharmacies and pharmaceutical salespeople, nor billing insurance companies nor paying outrageous sums for malpractice insurance.
 Most doctors own their own practices and do not have to share a slice of the pie with PPO or HMO shareholders like they do in the USA.
 Nor is their judgment about what’s best for the patient being scrutinized by a third party.